 To skip resources that are part of nested stacks, use the following format:

 NestedStackName.ResourceLogicalID.
 If you want to specify the logical ID of a stack resource (

 ResourcesToSkiplist, then its corresponding embedded stack must be in one of the following states:

 NoteDon’t confuse a child stack’s name with its corresponding logical ID defined in the parent stack.
 For an example of a continue update rollback operation with nested stacks, see Using ResourcesToSkip to recover a nested stacks hierarchy .

 A unique identifier for this

-ContinueUpdateRollbackrequests to ensure that AWS CloudFormation successfully received them.
+ContinueUpdateRollbackrequests to ensure that CloudFormation successfully received them.